Sukanta-Ghosh/mern-fullstack-project/notes/Lecture_2_Server.md

 ## server vs APIs

+### Note

+- In Node.js, Context means Attaching middleware or routes to a specific path

 ### server

 It is usually when a user visits a website ->to get some data/webpage.
 It makes the http request by clicking on a button or by doing some other action .
 A request will be send to a backend server and then the server will search the content related to the request and return the resp.